strobe-audio/strobe-hub/README.md

 - [ ] Wrap all zone pids in Zone struct

-- [ ] Fix rebuffering of new receivers

 - [ ] move receiver between zones

 - [ ] No way of getting the currently playing track...
 Should be a method on